emmaroche/Career-s-Guidance-App---FYP/README.md

 ## User Interface

 Screenshots for the completed app screens are provided below.
-The majority of the designs were similar to the Interactive Prototype created in semester one, which can be viewed here:[Careers Guidance iOS App Prototype](https://www.figma.com/proto/rgEVeHQKiUvBvZRrDRXuD6/FYP-UX-Design?page-id=0%3A1&node-id=8-184&viewport=-8%2C404%2C0.19&scaling=scale-down&starting-point-node-id=8%3A184)
+The majority of the designs were similar to the Interactive Prototype created in semester one, which can be viewed here: [Careers Guidance iOS App Prototype](https://www.figma.com/proto/rgEVeHQKiUvBvZRrDRXuD6/FYP-UX-Design?page-id=0%3A1&node-id=8-184&viewport=-8%2C404%2C0.19&scaling=scale-down&starting-point-node-id=8%3A184)

 ### Welcome Screen